NessJade96/WebAPI-code-quiz/README.md

 # Commit notes:

-Commit 1: First notes on planning - and layed out the Readme file to track notes as I program.
+Commit 1: First notes on planning - and laid out the Readme file to track notes as I program.
 Created the HTML, Style, and Script files.

+Commit 2: I turned the demo gif into a movie to help decifer the requirements.
+Added some more planning notes.
+Started to add the content in teh HTML for the nav (view links and timer) and the start page.
+Started to style the start page with CSS.